FreakC-Foundation/FreakC/TUTORIAL.md

 		:: Code executed when no case is match, and this block is optional endcase[]
 	endmatch[]

+Note that if you want to nest switch-case, you must have delayed expansion turned on, since FreakC's switch case uses a variable to keep track of stuffs.

 But currently there's limitations with this command, as it currently can't check multiple cases :/, will update the feature soon!!